-- 1. From Setup, enter Profiles in the Quick Find box, then select Profiles. - 2.
+- Note: When two-factor authentication is enabled for a community, admins can't use the login as feature to access the community.
+See Create Community Users. - 1.
+From Setup, enter Profiles in the Quick Find box, then select Profiles. - 2.
 Select a profile. - 3.
 Scroll to Session Settings and find the Session security level required at login setting. - 4.
 Click Edit, and select High Assurance. - 5.
 Click Save. - 6.
 From Setup, enter Session Settings in the Quick Find box, then select Session Settings. - 7.
 In Session Security Levels, make sure that Two-Factor Authentication is in the High Assurance column.
-If Two-Factor Authentication is in the Standard column, users get an error when they log in with a method that grants standard-level security.

-Note: Consider moving Activation to the High Assurance column.
+If Two-Factor Authentication is in the Standard column, users get an error when they log in with a method that grants standard-level security. - Note: Consider moving Activation to the High Assurance column.
 With this setting, users who verify their identity from an unrecognized browser or app establish a high-assurance session.
-When Activation is in the High Assurance column, profile users who verify their identity at login aren't challenged to verify their identity again.
+When Activation is in the High Assurance column, profile users who verify their identity at login aren't challenged to verify their identity again. - 8.
+Save your changes.